munawars14/Munawars14-Condition-Zero-Custom-BOT-for-Tour-of-Duty-from-BanG-Dream/Custom Bots List - Cost 2.md

 </Tbody>
 </Table>

+Ichigaya Arisa is a second-year student at Hanasakigawa Girls' High School, the student council secretary and Poppin'Party's keyboardist.

-Arisa is the keyboardist of the band member Poppin'Party, Arisa is a tough bot, which means she has 60 skill point.
+Arisa is a tough bot, which means she has 60 skill point.
 She is 60% accurate when firing.
 Her reaction time is 0.3 seconds and she is sensitive footsteps.
 She holds her fire for 0.35 seconds before attacking.

 She has 60 (Ok) points of teamwork and 85 (Good) points of bravery.
 Arisa has moderate teamwork.
 She sometimes follows the player's commands.
 She groups with teammates if she lacks sufficient money.